David Marks (psychologist): Intelligence – Literacy theory of IQ test score variations across time and space

 In 2010, David Marks systematically analysed the association between literacy skills and intelligence quotient(IQ) across time, nationality, and race.
 Marks (2010) published a sceptical theory of IQ score variations explaining both the Flynn effect and the alleged racial variations in IQ as an artefact (error) stemming from uncontrolled literacy differences.
 Marks (2010) hypothesized that IQ differences across time, race and nationality are all caused by differences in literacy because intelligence test performance requires literacy skills not present in all people to the same extent.
-In eight different analyses mean full scale IQ and literacy scores yielded correlations ranging from .79 to .99.
+In eight different analyses, mean full-scale IQ and literacy scores yielded correlations ranging from .79 to .99.

 Kaufmann (2010) explained the significance of Marks' study as follows.
-If increasing literacy were really explaining a number of seemingly different IQ trends, then you would expect to see a few different phenomena.
-First, within a population you should expect increased education of literacy skills to be associated with an increase in the average IQ of that population.
-Second, IQ gains should be most pronounced in the lower half of the IQ bell curve since this is the section of the population that prior to the education would have obtained relatively lower scores due to their inability to comprehend the intelligence test's instructions.
+If increasing literacy explained several seemingly different IQ trends, you would expect to see a few other phenomena.
+First, within a population, you should expect increased literacy skills education to be associated with an increase in the average IQ of that population.
+Second, IQ gains should be most pronounced in the lower half of the IQ bell curve since this is the section of the population that, before education, would have obtained relatively lower scores due to their inability to comprehend the intelligence test's instructions.
 With increased literacy, you should expect to see a change in the skewness of the IQ distribution from positive to negative as a result of higher rates of literacy in the lower half of the IQ distribution (but very little change in the top half of the distribution).
-You should also expect to see differences on the particular intelligence test subscales, with increased literacy showing the strongest effects on verbal tests of intelligence and minimal differences on other tests of intelligence.
+You should also expect differences on the particular intelligence test subscales, with increased literacy showing the strongest effects on verbal tests of intelligence and minimal differences on other intelligence tests.
 If all these predictions hold up, there would be support for the notion that secular IQ gains and race differences are not different phenomena but have a common origin in literacy.